BeedPro/Breakthrough-CS-Public/README.md

 # Breakthrough-CS-Public
 Pre-Release of Computer Science

-Special thanks to the following developers for their patches and contributions (in order of importance):
+Special thanks to the following developers for their patches and contributions (in order of contribution):

-_Halludba 🙊
-Beed 🍌,Woggy🦧
+_Halludba :speak_no_evil:, Beed :banana: Woggy :space_invader:

-## USER INTERFACE
+# USER INTERFACE

 ```
 Enter L to load a game from a file, anything else to play a new game:> l